 - Broaden or deepen the range of expertise in your department so that you come out of your partner’s shadow.
 OR that there is more than enough work for referrals to come to you AND your partner.
 After all, the last thing you want to do is plug away with your marketing just for all the leads to automatically go to your partner.

-What are you are going to delegate down?
+What work are you are going to delegate?

 What will you prioritise?

-When it comes to developing business, there are an infinite number of ways to do it.
+Can you win your own clients?
+Of course you can!
+But when it comes to developing business, there are an infinite number of ways to do it.
 From the safe stuff through to the wild and wacky.
 If you try and go for every single client, guess what?
 You are going to run out of time very quickly and spread yourself far too thinly.
 This is why prioritisation (or careful choices) is key.
-Here are some of the calls you will need to make on your time:
+Here are some of the calls you will need to make on your time.
+Decide how much effort will you put in to:

-- How much effort will you put into bringing new clients into the firm vs winning work off existing clients?
+- bringing new clients into the firm vs winning work from existing clients?

-- How much effort will you put into winning the hard stuff, e.g. the bigger £100k+ pieces of work vs the easier £5-50k stuff, e.g. the smaller pieces of work?
+- winning the hard stuff, e.g. the bigger £100k+ pieces of work vs the easier £5-50k smaller pieces of work?

-- How much effort will you put into offline activities such as networking events and lunching vs writing and circulating blogs?
+- offline activities such as networking events and lunching vs writing and circulating blogs?

 - Will you aim to go direct to prospects or develop strong and deep relationships with intermediaries?

-When you are prioritising you are often having to make a choice on investing in the easy short term stuff vs the hard longer term investment needed to bring in the big fishes.
+When you are prioritising, you are often having to make a choice on investing in the easy short term stuff vs the hard longer-term investment needed to bring in the big fish.

-How much time will you allocate to business development?
+How much time will you allocate to winning new clients & business development?

 This is probably the hardest of all the careful choices you need to make.
 Obviously, the more time you have available for business development, the more you can achieve.
-However, the reality is that none of us has a completely empty diary with nothing in it apart from business development stuff.
-(I wish!)
+However, the reality is that none of us has a completely empty diary with nothing in it apart from business development (I wish!)
 If your chargeable time targets mean you need to bill 6 or 7 hours a day, that doesn’t leave much for anything else.
 This means prioritisation is absolutely key.
-If you are serious about building your own client portfolio, you need to do something every day to help build it.
+If you are serious about being able to win your own clients and building your own client portfolio, you need to do something every day to help build it.
 Yes, every day.
 I also think you should spend a minimum of 3 hours a week on business development in one form or another.

 The 5Ps model